Dale Cooper: 2017 revival

 Cooper eventually starts to come out of his near-catatonic state after hearing Gordon Cole's name spoken while watching the film Sunset Boulevard.
-The reference to his boss' name prompts Cooper to stick a fork into an electrical socket, electrocuting himself, and initially putting him into a coma.
-Upon awakening, however, Cooper returns with his senses intact and with the assistance of the Mitchum brothers, he heads back to Twin Peaks.
+(Lynch named the Gordon Cole character in the series after the character in the film.)
+Hearing the name prompts Cooper to stick a fork into an electrical socket, electrocuting himself.
+Although the shock puts him in a coma, he awakens with his senses and memories intact.
+The Mitchum brothers fly him back to Twin Peaks.